Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 ## Questions
 - Why do we need YAML & Pydantic in the project (What does the JSON validation and YAML's pydantic validation mean?)?

-# Part 2 (estimated time: 1h)
+# Part 2 (estimated time: 2h + 1h)

 [Link to part 2](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_2.ipynb)

 ## Summary
-- Explanation of FastAPI and how Submttier and Kubernetes Forwarder communicate through the Uvicorn server
+- Explanation of FastAPI and how Submitter and Kubernetes Forwarder communicate through the Uvicorn server
 - Explanation of the FastApi logs, application file structure and important parts of the fastApi.
 Document also tells how APIRouters and their routes work
 - Docker Compose explained and how to use it
 - Redis explained and how to use it